Nina Stojanović: 2025: Two WTA 125 doubles finals

-Partnering Darja Semeņistaja, Stojanović reached the doubles final at the Canberra Tennis International in January, losing to Jaimee Fourlis and Petra Hule in a deciding champions tiebreak.
+Partnering Darja Semeņistaja, Stojanović reached the doubles final at the Canberra International in January, losing to Jaimee Fourlis and Petra Hule in a deciding champions tiebreak.

-In April, the pair were also runners-up at the Open Internacional Femení Solgironès, losing the final to Magali Kempen and Anna Sisková in straight sets.
+In April, the pair were also runners-up at the Solgironès Open, losing the final to Magali Kempen and Anna Sisková in straight sets.

 National representation

 Playing for the Serbia Fed Cup team, Stojanović has a win–loss record of 10–11.
 She made her debut in February 2014, partnering with Jovana Jakšić in their World Group II tie against Canada, when they defeated Gabriela Dabrowski and Sharon Fichman, in straight sets.

 At the delayed 2020 Tokyo Olympics, she paired with world No. 1, Novak Djokovic, in the mixed doubles event, and the team reached the semifinals before losing to Elena Vesnina and Aslan Karatsev.
 Due to Djokovic's withdrawal from the bronze medal match, they finished the tournament in fourth place.

 Personal life

 Stojanović has an aggressive style of play.
 The WTA profile says, her favourite surface is hardcourt, and her tennis idol growing up was Maria Sharapova.